ing-bank/baker/docs/sections/reference/runtime.md

 | `ReceivePeriodExpired` | The receive period for the process instance has passed |
 | `FiringLimitMet` | The `firing limit` for the event was met |

+## baker.awaitCompleted(recipeInstanceId, timeout)

+Once you have started the execution inside a `RecipeInstance` you can use `awaitCompleted` to wait for it to stop processing again.

+The execution of a `RecipeInstance` is considered `Completed` once there are no more jobs or delayed transitions that await processing.
+This means if you use the `TimerInteraction` or a `retry strategy` which causes the instance to sleep for a while (idle state) it will still not be regarded as `Completed` since there are delayed transitions outstanding.

+## baker.awaitEvent(recipeInstanceId, eventName, timeout)

+You can use `awaitEvent` to wait for a specific event to occur within a `RecipeInstance`.
+This is useful for synchronizing with key milestones in a process without having to wait for the entire recipe to finish.

+The call will block until an event with the given `eventName` has been successfully fired by a transition and persisted in the recipe instance's state.

 ## baker.getRecipeInstanceState(recipeInstanceId)